bbatsov/batsov.com/_pages/projects.md

 Thanks!

-[^1]: Popular meaning that probably at least a couple of people use them and find them useful.
+[^1]: Popular meaning that they have other users besides me.